 After leaving Winslow, we followed Hwy 89 through Navajo Nation towards our next stop: 2-days in Page Arizona.
-To see how to spend one night in Winslow, check out my blog.
+Check out 12 free things to do in Winslow.
 Page was the final stop on our Texas to Utah road trip to Zion National Park.

 Where should I stop in Arizona?